 Moncton celebrates St. Patrick’s Day in style at the Annual St. Paddy’s Day party in the Bunker at the Shediac Legion.
 There will be Irish stew, meat draws, live Irish music with Charlie Owens and green beer!

 19. Thunder Bay, Ontario – 18.18% Irish

 Looking for something a bit more traditional?
 Head down to Thunder Bay’s Red Lion Smokehouse and enjoy their St. Patrick’s day weekend celebration.
 This is their last weekend before they move locations so you can expect a huge celebration.

 Franklin Avenue is home to some of the best St. Patrick’s Day festivities in Yellowknife this year.
 First, head to the Black Knight Pub for your first round (or two) of drinks, and then the NWT Brewing Co for even more fun in the evening.
 Best of all, you can take a growler home as you stroll through Yellowknife’s Old Town.

 A Kelowna favourite, the Tree Brewing Company, will be tapping a 1,000-litre tank of Irish stout, followed by Irish music, dancing, and a strict no-green-beer policy (for those St. Patrick’s Day purists).
 If you’re looking for a good time, you’ll find it here.

 22. Hamilton, Ontario – 17.42% Irish

-For those who call “the Hammer” home, they know that the St. Patrick’s Day Parade is one of the best days to show off your Irish pride.
-Starting at 1 pm, this is the best way to get your green on and strut your stuff in the city.
+For those who call Hamilton (known as “the Hammer”) home, they know that the St. Patrick’s Day Parade is one of the best days to show off your Irish pride.
+The parade caps off a number of events and is the best way to get your green on and strut your stuff in the city.